savonet/book/video.md

 - streaming:
   - `mpegts` is the standard container for streaming, this is the one you should use for HLS for instance,
+  - `webm` is a modern container adapted to streaming with Icecast,
   - `flv` is used by some old streaming protocols such as RTMP, still widely in use to stream video to platforms such as Youtube.